• Skip to primary navigation

 Water: The best temperature for bread is very warm water which is about 120°.

-Yeast: The kind of yeast that I recommend for this recipe is instant yeast.
+Yeast: The kind of yeast that we recommend for this recipe is instant yeast.
 Instant yeast makes the dough rise really fast.
 Yeast is what makes the bread rise.
 It's important to check its expiry date before using it.
 Doing this will save you a lot of time and disappointment.

 Salt: Salt also gives the bread flavor and without it, the bread would be bland and not fun to eat.